 The RSPCA believes that proper assessment processes must be followed when any proposal is put forward to kill or otherwise harm wildlife, and especially so when one of the target species is vulnerable to extinction.
 These processes are crucial to ensure that decisions are based on the available science and that conditions are in place to ensure any control measures are carried out in the most appropriate way.

 Is shark culling humane?

 The humaneness of shark culling is also questionable.
 Drumlines with baited hooks can cause considerable suffering, especially when sharks are caught for extended periods of time.
-Non–target sharks (i.e. target species that are less than 3 metres and other shark species that pose no danger to humans) as well as marine animals such as seals, turtles and dolphins can also be caught by the hooks and are likely to be injured or killed.
-If they are found alive but badly injured, they are required to be euthanased rather than released.
+Non–target sharks as well as other marine animals such as seals, turtles and dolphins can also be caught by the hooks and are likely to be injured and many will die from drowning.
+If they are found alive but badly injured, they will need to be euthanased rather than released.
 Operators must therefore have sufficient knowledge to assess injuries and determine the survival prospect of caught non-target animals.

+Where target sharks are caught on traditional drumlines they are then shot (rather than being released).
 The shark brain is a relatively small target, thus to kill them with a firearm the shooter must know the position of the brain in the head.
+To humanely kill a shark using shooting, the most suitable firearm and ammunition must be used in combination with the correct point of aim to achieve a quick and painless death.
 Only trained operators with knowledge and experience in killing sharks should be used and it is likely that there are limited numbers of personnel with the relevant experience.
-To humanely kill a shark using shooting, the most suitable firearm and ammunition must be used in combination with the correct point of aim to achieve a quick and painless death.

 What can be done instead of culling?